hellohaptik/chatbot_ner/docs/haptik_python_best_practices.md

 * Lines should be 120 characters in length or less.
 * Continuations of long expressions onto additional lines should be indented by four extra spaces from their normal indentation level.
 * In a file, functions and classes should be separated by two blank lines.
-* Don’t put spaces around
+* Don't put spaces around
     * List indexes
     * Function calls
     * Keyword argument assignments